History of FC Basel (1965–2000): Eighty-ninth season

 Pierre Jacques Lieblich was club chairman for the second year running.
 Helmut Benthaus was first-team manager for the seventeenth consecutive season.
 During the off-season four players left the squad, Ernst Schleiffer moved on to Grenchen, Peter Marti to Aarau, Markus Tanner to Luzern and Joseph Küttel moved on to Lugano.
 During the season Hansruedi Schär was loaned out to Nordstern Basel and during the winter break Detlev Lauscher moved on to Luzern.
 In the other direction goalkeeper Walter Eichenberger joined from Young Boys and defender Bruno Graf joined from Chiasso.
 Basel also signed two youngsters, Alfred Lüthi from FC Subingen and Beat Sutter joined from local club FC Gelterkinden.
 The biggest transfer this summer was that of former West German international Harald Nickel from Borussia Mönchengladbach.
 Basel played a total of 54 games in their 1981–82 season.
-30 matches were played in the domestic league, six in the Swiss Cup, three in the Swiss League Cup, five in the Cup of the Alps and 10 were friendly matches.Of their 10 test games, six were won and four ended with a defeat.
+30 matches were played in the domestic league, six in the Swiss Cup, three in the Swiss League Cup, five in the Cup of the Alps and 10 were friendly matches.
+Of their 10 test games, six were won and four ended with a defeat.

 Basel played in the 1981–82 Nationalliga A. The league championship format was expanded from the 1980–81 season to include sixteen teams and the last two teams were to be relegated.
 Basel ended the season in eighth position, 21 points behind Grasshopper Club who became champions.
-In their 30 league games Basel won eleven, drew six and lost thirteen matches, which meant that the totaled 28 points.
+In their 30 league games Basel won eleven, drew six and lost thirteen matches, which meant that they totaled 28 points.